Q1. How does democracy produce an accountable, responsive and legitimate government?

 (c) Government in poor countries should spend less on poverty reduction, health, education and spend more on industries and infrastructure.

-Ans: (i) Democracy ensures political equality and therefore the poor might have a say in the allocation of economic resources by the government.
-This may allow for equal distribution of wealth by the government thereby allowing poor to also become rich.
+(a) Democracy ensures political equality and therefore the poor might have a say in the allocation of economic resources by the government.
+This may allow for equal distribution of wealth by the government thereby allowing the poor to also become rich.

-(ii) Democracy primarily means political equality.
-Every citizen has right to vote and stand for election.
+(b) Democracy primarily means political equality.
+Every citizen has the right to vote and stand for election.
 Economic inequality can only be reduced if there is an expansion of economic opportunities for all.
-Reducing economic inequalities requires creation of more jobs especially in manufacturing and services.
-This in turn will require access to health and education facilities so that they can participate and contribute in the modern economy.
-Requisite of redistribution of income from the rich to poor through progressive taxation and targeted subsidies cannot be denied.
+Reducing economic inequalities requires the creation of more jobs especially in manufacturing and services.
+This in turn will require access to health and education facilities so that they can participate and contribute to the modern economy.
+Requisite of redistribution of income from the rich to the poor through progressive taxation and targeted subsidies cannot be denied.
 Democracy by itself cannot achieve these objectives although it is a significant part of the attempt to reduce economic inequality.

-(iii) This option is not a wise option.
+(c) This option is not a wise option.
 Poverty reduction would allow the poor better access to civic amenities such as health services thereby improving their standard of living.
-By spending on quality education, informed and productive citizens will emerge and add towards the development of the country.
-A healthy and educated citizen will allow an effective functioning of industries and infrastructure.
+By spending on quality education, informed and productive citizens will emerge and add to the development of the country.
+A healthy and educated citizen will allow the effective functioning of industries and infrastructure.

-(v) One vote ensures only equal political opportunity to elect.
-Democracy is a mean and it depends upon the people to have a desired end.
-Democracy ensures means of resolution of conflict but not its absence; similarly, it ensures means of political accommodation but not political freedom.
+(d) One vote ensures only equal political opportunity to elect.
+Democracy is mean and it depends upon the people to have the desired end.
+Democracy ensures the means of resolution of conflict but not its absence; similarly, it ensures means of political accommodation but not political freedom.

-Ques 4: Identify the challenges to democracy in the following descriptions.
-Also suggest policy/institutional mechanism to deepen democracy in the given situations:
+Q4.
+Identify the challenges to democracy in the following descriptions.
+Also, suggest policy/institutional mechanism to deepen democracy in the given situations: